mickname/irssi-awayxmpp/README.md

 ------------
 * Hilights are affected by user styles because we are catching them with irssi signal `print text`.
 * No text encoding detection stuff.
 Actually, it might work with other charsets than utf-8 if sendxmpp also uses the terminal encoding.
 So maybe its not an issue at all, works for me anyways :)
+* If your xmpp-provider does not support TLS, remove the `-t` switch from the command